 Super 30 Box Office Collection: Day 1 Business Report Of Hrithik Roshan Starrer

-Hrithik Roshan starrer Super 30 has already hit the theatres and the film received rather a positive response from most the critics and movie-goers.
-Though, Super 30, which is a biopic on mathematician Anand Kumar, who's a founder of Super 30 program, failed to take the box office by storm on its first day of release, we hear the film did a pretty good business and is expected to grow during the weekend, owing to positive word of mouth!
+Hrithik Roshan starrer Super 30 has already hit the theatres and the film received rather a positive response from most critics and movie-goers.
+Though, Super 30, which is a biopic on mathematician Anand Kumar, who's a founder of the Super 30 program, failed to take the box office by storm on its first day of release, we hear the film did a pretty good business and is expected to grow during the weekend, owing to positive word of mouth!

 So, how much did the film manage to rake in on Friday?
 Trade analyst Sumit Kadel writes, "#Super30 off to a mediocre start at the box office, film opened with 25-30% occupancy across India.
-Poised to grow noon shows onward."
+Poised to grow noon shows onward." (-sic)

 Friday Box Office - ₹12-13 Crore